yuvalturg/ai-virtual-agent/tests/README.md

 ### Service Verification

-The script checks if services are running and provides helpful instructions if they're not:
+For integration tests, the script checks if services are running and provides helpful instructions if they're not:

 ```bash
 🔍 Checking if services are running...